 Post-completion Optional Practical Training (OPT) is a type of work authorization for F-1 students.
 It permits F-1 students to gain work experience in their major field of study upon completion of their program.
 An F-1 student is eligible for a maximum of 12 months of OPT per educational level.
 OPT is a benefit of an F-1 student.
 It is NOT a type of visa.

 Please note that students with certain science, technology, engineering, and mathematics (STEM) degrees may be eligible for a 24-month extension of their OPT.
-Please refer to the Factsheet on F-1 OPT Extension for STEM Degree Holders.
+Please refer to the STEM-Designated Degree Program List and 24-Month STEM OPT Extension information.

 To be eligible for Optional Practical Training (OPT), the F-1 student must: